ajabuka/data_science_projects/README.md

 This project was developed in PowerBI.
 Showcased my skills in Business Intelligence and creating dashboards to show key insights and assist in making informed Decisions.

 ### 5. Accident Severity (Traffic Delay)
-This project evaluates traffic delay when and accidents happens.
+This project evaluated traffic delay when and accidents happens.
 I trained and optimized 4 models to determine which works better on the datasets and improve my skills on model development and prediction.

+### 6. Evaluating Bias in ML Development
+This project evaluated a Machine Learning Model.
+3 Fairness Criteria was applied to check for Bias applying the 80-20 percent rule.

+### 7. Interactive Visualization
+This is a team project to develop charts that are interactive and provide insights to users.
+Developed on Javascript, HTML, CSS using d3.js.